phmullins/dotfiles/README.md

 ## Installation

 The script(s) will take care of sourcing the system files for you.
 There's no need to manually source anything or restart the terminal for changes to take effect.
-Clone this repo (`git clone git@github.com:phmullins/dotfiles.git`) and then run the appropriate installation script for your OS.
+Clone this repo (`git clone https://github.com/phmullins/dotfiles.git`), cd into the  appropriate folder, and then run the installation script for your OS.

 - `./install_debian.sh`
 - `./install_macOS.sh`